Lake Murvaul 2024 Survey Report

 Management History

 The Largemouth Bass fishery at Lake Murvaul has been a focus of fisheries management efforts for many years.
-The fishery is currently managed with a 14- to 21-inch protective slot length limit with a 5-fish daily bag, of which only one fish can be greater than 21 inches.
-Florida Largemouth Bass were stocked in 2011, 2014, 2016, 2018, and 2020 to maintain trophy potential.
-Other important sport fish include Channel Catfish and crappies, which are managed with statewide harvest regulations.
+The fishery is currently managed with a 14 to 21-inch protective slot length limit with a 5-fish daily bag, of which only one fish can be greater than 21 inches.
+Florida Largemouth Bass have been stocked biennially since 2014 to maintain trophy potential.
+Other important sport fish include Channel Catfish and crappie, which are managed with statewide harvest regulations.
+A native aquatic plant nursery was constructed at the reservoir in 2023 as part of an effort to improve fisheries habitat within the reservoir.

 Fish Community

 - Prey species: Threadfin Shad were present in the reservoir.
-Electrofishing catch of Gizzard Shad has increased compared to previous surveys, and most Gizzard Shad were available as prey to most sport fish.
-Redbreast Sunfish, Bluegill, and Redear Sunfish provide angling opportunities in addition to their role as a prey fish in the reservoir.
-Bluegill were the most abundant of the sunfish species during 2020 electrofishing, but their abundance has declined compared to previous surveys.
-Even so, the abundance of prey fish in the reservoir is excellent.
+Electrofishing catch of Gizzard Shad was comparable to previous surveys, and most Gizzard Shad were available as prey to most sport fish.
+Redbreast Sunfish, Bluegill, and Redear Sunfish provided angling opportunities in addition to their role as a prey fish in the reservoir.
+Bluegill were the most abundant sunfish species during 2022 and 2024 electrofishing and their abundance has increased compared to the 2020 survey.

-- Largemouth Bass: Largemouth Bass were abundant in the 2020 electrofishing survey.
-Many fish were present within the protective slot length limit.
-Also, the number of smaller fish increased compared to previous surveys, which was an indication of a stronger year class in 2020.
-The growth rate of Largemouth Bass has been stable over the last three surveys and fish body condition has been good.
+- Largemouth Bass: Total Largemouth Bass catch rates were lower in recent surveys; however the number of fish observed over 14 inches has remained similar.
+Many fish within the protective slot length limit were present.
+The fast growth rate of Largemouth Bass has been stable over the last three surveys and fish body condition has been good.

 Management Strategies